Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

                                                   output=predictions_cfg)
 ```

 Other tasks are being configured to get the metrics of the pipeline and a dataset
 with all the predictions and historical data.

 ## Scenario configuration

+Now, all these task and Data Nodes configuration can set up a scenario.
+These tasks creating an execution graph will be executed when a scenario is submitted.

 ```python
 scenario_cfg = Config.configure_scenario(id="scenario",